What is conversational analytics?

 Some enterprise tools go further, but require a full BI stack underneath: data modeling in a proprietary language, admin configuration, staged rollout plans, and analyst resources to maintain the semantic layer.

-How does LDOO compare to AgencyAnalytics, Looker Studio, and ChatGPT?
+How does LDOO compare to other tools?

-Looker Studio is a powerful free tool for building dashboards.
+- Looker Studio is a powerful free tool for building dashboards.
 It takes hours to set up per client, requires manual narration, and does not support ad-hoc questioning.

-ChatGPT can reason about data, but has no live connection to your actual ad accounts or analytics.
-You would need to export, paste in, and prompt manually for every question - and you would need to know whether the answer is correct.
+- ChatGPT can reason about data, but has no live connection to your actual ad accounts or analytics.
+You would need to export, paste in, and prompt manually for every question — and you would need to know whether the answer is correct.

 Is conversational analytics accurate enough to trust?